kpietrow/Seven-Languages-Caesar-Cipher/README.md

 A relatively simple Caesar cipher, coded in: Scala, Pascal, Fortran, Cobol, Lisp, Erlang, and ML.

 This was completed for Marist College's Theory of Programming Languages course tuaght by Alan.
-As for the specific lanugauges used:
+As for the specific langauges used:

 Free Cobol,
 Common Lisp,